jbcodeforce/jbcodeforce.github.io/docs/golf/index.md

 ![](./images/0811-08.png)

-But the hand are wrong as the right hand is going over the left (flipped) to compensate a pulling and turning effect
+But the hand are wrong as the right hand is going over the left (flipped) to compensate a pulling and turning effect.
+Right hand plam should be parallel to the club face.

 * Finally extension of the arms and lower right shoulder.

 ![](./images/0811-09.png)

-#### Action to improve
+#### Actions to improve

 * Fligh pattern observed: push slices.
-* Resolution: keep wight on your left side
+* Resolution: keep weight on the left side
-* left quad pushes left knee over the left foot, at the same time the left shoulder should go down to the ground as well. feel you hands go behind you as you take the club back.
+* Left quad pushes left knee over the left foot, at the same time the left shoulder should go down to the ground as well.
+Feel the hands go behind you as you take the club back.

 #### Drills